 In essence it comes down to one simple formula: to move from a System Watson- to a System Holmes-governed thinking takes mindfulness plus motivation.
 (That, and a lot of practice.)
 Mindfulness, in the sense of constant presence of mind, the attentiveness and hereness that is so essential for real, active observation of the world.
 Motivation, in the sense of active engagement.

 “Powers of observation can be developed by cultivating the habit of watching things with an active, enquiring mind.
-It is no exaggeration to say that well developed habits of observation are more important in research than large accumulations of academic learning.” — W. I. B. Beveridge in The Art of Scientific Investigation
+It is no exaggeration to say that well-developed habits of observation are more important in research than large accumulations of academic learning.”— W. I. B. Beveridge

 It is most difficult to apply Holmes’s logic in those moments that matter the most.
 And so, all we can do is practice, until our habits are such that even the most severe stressors will bring out the very thought patterns that we’ve worked so hard to master.